tarwn/lessthandot-hugo/blogs/content/posts/2018-04-09-asp-net-core-2-w-cosmosdb-getting-started.md

 ```
 Finally, we'll create the first view for `HomeController`.
-Create a `Home` subfolder under `Views`, then right-click and “Add View” again.
-This time select “Layout.cshtml” as the layout, but continue to leave Model empty.
+Create a `Home` subfolder under `Views`, then right-click and "Add View" again.
+This time select "Layout.cshtml" as the layout, but continue to leave Model empty.

 <div class="note-area">
   Note: If you haven't done much MVC in the past, the naming is important because MVC, by convention, will automatically look for views in /Views/<i>ControllerName</i>/<i>ActionName</i>.cshtml when we don't provide a full path.